 For patients who have conditions such as heart disease, diabetes, or kidney problems, COVID-19 is a life-threatening disease.

 One of the biggest concerns with COVID-19 is that it can easily be mistaken as other respiratory ailments.
-This is why those with symptoms should get tested, wear a mask, or quarantine themselves to minimize infection risk.
+This is why those with symptoms can consult their physician and be recommended for testing, and wear a mask, or quarantine themselves to minimize infection risk.

 There’s a saying that goes, “knowing is half the battle,” and the same can be said about the battle against COVID-19.
 The more we know about the virus, the better we can prepare ourselves against it.